Okay, I will let this go soon.

 There are real victims of cat-fishing, and Facebook does not care.

-The post "Trying Medium.com to Call Out Facebook’s Coddling of Catfishers" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2015/11/medium-facebook/) on November 7, 2015.
+The post "Trying Medium.com to Call Out Facebook’s Coddling of Catfishers" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/11/medium-facebook/) on November 7, 2015.